domin746826/dotfiles/README.md

 # dotfiles

-swaywm, swaybar, slock, foot, nvim
+Minimal configuration on sway, waybar, foot, nvim and wofi